Want to get on ODSP but don't know how?

 The presiding "members" of the Tribunal who are appointed to any particular case are called a "panel" - even if there is just one of them.

 Typically the Tribunal sits with one member only, although more can be assigned [Act s.64].
-In this case one of them will be the 'president' or "presiding member" of the panel.
+In that case one of them will be the 'president' or "presiding member" of the panel.
 The president has no greater adjudicative weight than any of the other members, but is in direct charge of procedure and decorum during the hearing.

-A majority of the panel members, or a unanimity in the case of a two-member panel, constitutes the tribunal's decision [SPPA s.4.2(3)].
+The decision of a majority of the panel members, or a unanimity in the case of a two-member panel, constitutes the tribunal's decision [SPPA s.4.2(3)].
 Two-member panels should be avoided (but surprisingly are not always) due to the potential for deadlock.

 Sometimes the presiding member will bring in new members to observe or train, though they should (and do) ask permission for this if the new member is not there in a formal decision-making capacity.

-The Decision of a "presiding Tribunal" is - unless later reversed by appropriate legal process - the Decision of the "Social Benefits Tribunal" as an entire legal entity, regardless any compliance disputes with internal SBT policy.
-There is an interesting and extensive body of case law on the extent to which the "administrative tribunal" may interject itself into the activities a "presiding tribunal": start with Consolidated Bathurst Ltd v International Woodworkers of America (1990) 42 Admin LR 1 (SCC).
+The Decision of a "presiding Tribunal" is - unless later reversed by appropriate legal process - the Decision of the "Social Benefits Tribunal" as an entire legal entity, regardless of any compliance disputes with internal SBT policy.
+In administrative law generally, there is an interesting and extensive body of case law on the extent to which the administrative arm of a tribunal may interject itself into the activities a "presiding tribunal": start with Consolidated Bathurst Ltd v International Woodworkers of America (1990) 42 Admin LR 1 (SCC).

 .
 Basic Principles of Adjudication

-Further, a member must not 'investigate or consider' the case before it formally commences at hearing [Act s.66(2)(a)], and no member can communicate with anyone about the matters involved in the hearing except WITHIN the hearing: ie. with proper notice to the parties and an oppourtunity for the parties to participate [Act s.66(2)(b)].
-Exceptions from this principle exist for communications by the member to the Tribunal's legal counsel, and communications between other member of the Tribunal (apparently EVEN IF they are not in the panel) [Act s.66(3)].
+Further, a member must not 'investigate or consider' the case before it formally commences at hearing [Act s.66(2)(a)], and no member can communicate with anyone about the matters involved in the hearing except within the hearing: ie. with proper notice to the parties and an oppourtunity for the parties to participate [Act s.66(2)(b)].
+Exceptions from this principle exist for communications by the member to the Tribunal's legal counsel, and communications between other member of the Tribunal (apparently even if they are not in the panel) [Act s.66(3)].
 Considering similar provisions under the previous Family Benefits Act, the Divisional Court in Re Cardinal and COMSOC (Director, FBA) 32 O.R.
-(2d) 65 (1981) allowed an appeal where it found that the Tribunal had inappropriately acted in an investigative role in addition to its adjudicative role.
+(2d) 65 (1981) allowed an appeal where it found that the Tribunal had inappropriately acted in an investigative role in addition to it's adjudicative role.

 Like judges, Tribunal members must be impartial and free from conflict of interest or the "appearance" (not just the actuality) of bias in a case.
 Bias is typically evidenced by previous comments of a member which reflect animosity against or pre-judgment of a party to an appeal, a class of people to whom a party belongs, or of a pertinent legal issue.
+'Conflict of interest' is typically a direct familial, friendship or financial interest in the outcome of the case.

 .
 Case Law

 In Dowlut v Ontario [1985] OJ #1103 (Div Ct) the court reversed a tribunal's fact-finding on spousal co-habitation where there was no basis for a negative finding of credibility and a generally cavalier attitude to the submitted evidence.
-The court spoke against the tribunal acting as a cross-examining party ('usurping the role of counsel'), preferring the operation of the adversarial process - even where appellant was unrepresented.
+The court spoke against the tribunal acting as a cross-examining party ('usurping the role of counsel'), preferring the operation of the adversarial process - even where the appellant was unrepresented.

 In Massey v Ontario (Director, FBA) [1982] OJ #1387 (Div Ct) the court allowed a recipient's appeal on natural justice grounds where - in the course of the appeal hearing - the appellant had relied on the presiding member's comment to the effect that there was 'no need to call witnesses', in not calling such witnesses.
+Such comments are common from Tribunal members who have satisfied themselves that the appellant's evidence adduced to that point is adequate to grant their appeal, and who wish to conclude the hearing.

 (d) Timelines for Filing an Appeal